dsyer/cloud-middleware-blog/README.md

 Cons: It doesn't work without `VCAP_*` environment variables.
 It also relies on user remembering to ceate the `Cloud` as a `@Bean` in order to disable the autoconfiguration.

-Summary: we are still not in a comfortable place (an app that doesn't run without some intricate wrangling of environment variables is not much use).
+Summary: we are still not in a comfortable place (an app that doesn't run without some intricate wrangling of environment variables is not much use in practice).

 ## Dual Running: Local with H2, in the Cloud with MySQL